alexcritschristoph/Qiime16sTutorial/README.md

  - [Robust methods for differential abundance analysis in marker gene surveys](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4010126/).
 JN Paulson, 2013.
  - [PiCRUST](http://picrust.github.io/picrust/)

+### A note before we begin

+There's a lot of mostly well-mannered disagreement over what are the "best" methods for analyzing 16S sequencing, especially when it comes to picking OTUs.
+I have found that the methods below are definitely not "noise-free", especially if open reference OTU picking is run on samples with high depth with many novel OTUs.
+Likely the best thing to do, particularly if you have the time, is to re-analyze the same data using different pipelines and compare the quality of the results.
+In particular, you may also be interested in the [mothur MiSeq SOP](http://www.mothur.org/wiki/MiSeq_SOP) and the [DADA2 pipeline tutorial](http://benjjneb.github.io/dada2/R/tutorial.html).

 ## Generating Your Data

 For the purpose of this tutorial, we'll be using a small dataset of 10 samples of 16S Illumina sequences from microbial communities inhabiting 3 different rock/soil environments: Luna (Calcite rock), Ignimbrite rock, and Soil (SAT) environments.
 All sequences from these samples have been combined into a single seqs.fna FASTA file for our analysis.
 If you want to follow along with the tutorial, you can download this git repo using the button on Github to do so, or by running `git clone`.
 Example output of all of the functions run in this tutorial are included in the `tutorial_output` folder.